e-chankov/brandsAnalysis/Readme.md

 An edge connects two nodes with cars if they are not independent within the specified set of attributes.
 To reject independence between two car models with the specified confidence level we use the chi-square test with the 2nd order Rao-Scott adjustment.
 This approach was proposed in the article (Bilder and Loughin 2004).

 Package `MRCV` (Koziol and Bilder 2014) provides such kind of routines, but the application uses an improved implementation of this test.
-Details can be found in this [repository](https://github.com/e-chankov/MItest_improvements).
+Details can be found in this [repository](https://github.com/e-chankov/MItest_improvements) (Chankov 2017).

 In additions, if a node of the network is selected, you may see the tree map chart with non-adjusted chi-square values.